TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/WritingUnit.rst

 some examples, but mostly goes into details of the additions typo3/testing-framework puts on top.

-Note this documentation is a general guide.
+Furthermore, this documentation is a general guide.
 There can be reasons to violate them.
 These are no hard rules to always follow.